aliREZA79400/Alcohol-Effects-On-Study-A-Machine-Learning-Journey/regression/README.md

 ## Overview

-This project aims to predict student final grades (G3) using machine learning techniques.
+This section aims to predict student final grades (G3) using machine learning techniques.
 By analyzing various factors, including academic performance, social habits, and demographic information, we developed a robust model capable of providing valuable insights into student success.
 This project showcases achievements in data preprocessing, feature engineering, model selection, and performance optimization.

 ## Project Achievements